-The board of directors of the Company shall properly arrange the agenda items and procedures for shareholders meetings, and shareholders shall be granted reasonable time to deliberate each proposal and an appropriate opportunity to make statements.

-For a shareholders meeting called by the board of directors, a majority of the directors attend in person.
+Article 6 The board of directors of the Company shall properly arrange the agenda items and procedures for shareholders meetings, and shareholders shall be granted reasonable time to deliberate each proposal and an appropriate opportunity to make statements.
+For a shareholders meeting called by the board of directors, it is advisable that the Chairman chair the meeting, that a majority of the directors and convener of the audit committee attend in person, and that at least one member of other functional committees attend as representative.
+Attendance details should be recorded in the

-The Company shall encourage its shareholders to actively participate in corporate governanc, so that shareholders meetings can proceed on a legal, effective and secure basis.
-The Company shall seek all ways and means, including fully exploiting technologies for information disclosure in order to enhance shareholders' attendance rates at shareholders meetings and ensure their exercise of rights at such meetings in accordance with laws.
+Article 7 The Company shall encourage its shareholders to actively participate in corporate governance, so that shareholders meetings can proceed on a legal, effective and secure basis.
+The Company shall seek all ways and means, including fully exploiting technologies for information disclosure, to upload annual reports, annual financial statements, notices, agendas and supplementary information of shareholders meetings in both Chinese and English concurrently, and shall adopt electronic voting, in order to enhance shareholders' attendance rates at shareholders meetings and ensure their exercise of rights at such meetings in accordance with laws.

-When the Corporation holds a shareholder meeting, it shall adopt exercise of voting rights by electronic means and may adopt exercise of voting rights by correspondence, and shall adopt a candidate nomination system for the election of directors in accordance with the provisions of the articles of incorporation.
+The Company is advised to avoid raising extraordinary motions and amendments to original proposals at a shareholders meeting, and is advised to adopt a candidate nomination system for the election of directors in accordance with the provisions of the articles of incorporation.

-Shareholders of the Companies vote on each separate proposal in the shareholders meeting agenda, and following conclusion of the meeting, to enter the voting results the same day, namely the numbers of votes cast for and against and the number of abstentions, through the Internet information reporting system designated by the TWSE.
+Shareholders of the Companies vote on each separate proposal in the shareholders meeting agenda, and following conclusion of the meeting, to enter the voting results the same day, namely the numbers of votes cast for and against and the number of abstentions on the Market Observation Post System.